MingotJuliette/Mathematical-Roadmap-to-Deep-Learning-with-Practical-Financial-Applications/README.md

 ## Overview

-This project provides an **roadmap for deep learning models**, highlighting both their **mathematical foundations** and **practical applications** in financial and textual data analysis.
+This project provides a practical and mathematical roadmap for applying deep learning to financial time series and text, covering RNNs, ODE-RNNs, and transformers, with hands-on applications in short terms volatility forecasting and sentiment analysis of financial statements.

 ### Motivation

-* **RNNs & Short-Term Volatility Forecasting:** Financial markets exhibit volatility clustering, abrupt regime shifts, and heteroskedasticity.
+* **RNNs & Short-Term Volatility Forecasting:** Nasdaq's stock markets exhibit volatility clustering, abrupt regime shifts, and heteroskedasticity.
 Traditional linear models such as `GARCH(1,1)` fail to capture intraday nonlinear dynamics.
 RNN-based models (`LSTM`, `GRU`, `ODE`) can learn temporal dependencies and incorporate multiple explanatory features to improve short-term volatility predictions for tactical allocation and risk management.
 * **Transformer Models & Financial Sentiment Analysis:** Market behavior, including gold and interest rate indices, is sensitive to investor expectations, macroeconomic news, and policy announcements.
 Transformers provide efficient contextual embedding for textual analysis.

-### Objectives

-* Present key deep learning models with their **mathematical formulations**.
-* Demonstrate applications in **financial volatility forecasting** and **sentiment analysis**.
-* Compare model performance using standard evaluation metrics.
+---

-The project is divided into **two main modules**: time series forecasting and transformer-based sentiment analysis.
+**The project is divided into **two main modules**: time series forecasting and transformer-based sentiment analysis.**

 ---